Chalga

-Chalga (чалга; often referred to as pop-folk, short for "popular folk" or ethno-pop, short for "ethnic pop") is a Bulgarian music genre.
-Chalga or pop-folk is essentially a folk-inspired dance music genre, with a blend of Bulgarian music (Bulgarian ethno-pop genre) and also primary influences from Greek, Turkish and Arabic.
+Chalga (чалга; often referred to as pop-folk or ethno-pop) is a genre of Bulgarian pop music.
+Chalga is a folk-inspired dance music genre, with a blend of Traditional Bulgarian music along with influences from Greek, Serbian, Turkish, Gypsy and Arabic music.
+It is heavily associated with the Bulgarian Romani ethnic minority.
+It is the most popular form of music in Bulgaria.